TaraRhoseyn/bookstack_web_app/README.md

 *User stories covered by this feature:*

+7. As a first-time user, I want clear feedback as to whether my data has been successfully changed/added/deleted at all touch points on the website.
 13. As a regular visitor, I want to be able to change a book from 'read' to 'unread' and vice versa easily.
 14. As a regular vivistor, I want clear feedback as to whether my data has been successfully changed/added/deleted at all touch points on the website.
 15. As a regular visitor, I want to easily be able to edit or delete the books I have marked as read or unread.